heptarch/heptarch.github.io/projects.md

 elsewhere?
 IBM and Microsoft have tried, with partial success.
 Maybe the lucky confluence was Bell Labs itself, in the technocapital circumstances that made that balance of freedom and application possible for such a long period.
+You don't get to the state-sponsored opportunity to explore new realms of technology every day!